Kacper66/food101-image-recognition-model/README.md

 https://www.kaggle.com/datasets/dansbecker/food-101

-Extract the dataset into the `Trenowanie` directory.
+Extract the dataset into the `food101-image` directory.

 ## 2. Create a Virtual Environment